Knowledge Base

 API (Application Programming Interface)

 A set of protocols and tools that allows different software applications to communicate with each other.
-In cybersecurity contexts, APIs are both critical infrastructure and potential attack vectors—threat actors often target poorly secured APIs to access sensitive data or systems.
-According to Gartner research, API attacks are one of the fastest-growing threat vectors, with organizations needing to implement strong authentication, rate limiting, and monitoring for their API endpoints.
+In cybersecurity contexts, APIs are both infrastructure and potential attack vectors.
+Threat actors may target poorly secured APIs to access sensitive data or systems.

 Attack Surface